How to Tackle Food Waste Using Food Demand Forecasting

 Over-zealous prepping by chefs, who are trying to get ahead, leads to prepped ingredients ending up as waste.

 It’s great that they want to be ready, but you can be smarter and use food demand forecasting solutions to know exactly how much you need to prep and get it right.
 Produce your prep sheets based on the predicted demand and you’ll always have the right amount on hand without being over-prepped.

 Reduce food waste & boost profitability with accurate demand forecasting

 Reducing food waste is inherently a noble goal but it’s also good for business.
 More control over what comes into your kitchen, how food is prepared, and tracking the waste you produce leads to better efficiency, lower food costs, and a better-run restaurant.

-Incredible advances in AI and food data are making demand forecasts better and better by the day.
+Incredible advances in AI and food data are making daily and weekly demand forecasts better and better by the day.
 To see how accurate forecasts can help your business reduce food waste and boost profitability, find out more about 5-Out’s cutting-edge automated demand forecasting tools.